keycattie/tree4eyes/README.md

 - can open and try to process literally any file you feed it
 - `PgUP` and `PgDN` navigation is broken
 - tree is not focused after oppening a file *(workaround: press `Tab`)*
-- input is not blocked when loading a file
 - no logging file *(i dont think its needed for now)*
 - taskbar icon can default to default one
 - sloppy and ugly help window